kyma-project/community/internal/proposals/migration-hooks/migration-hooks-proposal.md

 - Only support single linear upgrade: A &#8594; B && B &#8594; C; NOT A &#8594; C. This is due to the fact that Kyma only supports single linear upgrades.
 - The mechanism should only trigger for one specific Kyma version, this could be: The Kyma version that you want to install on an empty cluster, the Kyma version you want to upgrade to, or the Kyma version you want to uninstall from the cluster.
-- This mechanism supports jobs for two different main use cases: The __component-based__ jobs and the __global/component-independent__ jobs
+- This mechanism supports jobs for two different use cases: The __component-based__ jobs and the __global/component-independent__ jobs
   - __Component-based__:
     - Check whether the component is installed on the cluster or must be newly installed; and only trigger if it must be installed.
     - It should be possible to trigger jobs before and after a deployment of a component.